NPTP/RaylTime/README.md

 BBBBBBB
 ```

-This is a 5x7 level with a North-facing camera in the centre, a point light just ahead of it, a floating sphere just behind it, and blocks all around the border except for empty holes in the walls to the left and right of the camera.
+This is a 5x7 level with a North-facing camera in the centre, a point light just ahead of it, a floating sphere just behind it, floor tiles inside the border and blocks all around the border except for empty holes in the walls to the left and right of the camera.

 This is the tile legend for making your own levels.
 Note that objects and lights get random colours on each level reset.